 Foods rich in antioxidants, vitamins, and minerals are great for fighting against pollutants.
 But Ayurvedic herbs too are quite helpful to strengthen the immune system and fight against ill effects of air pollution to a good extent.
 Though these ayurvedic solutions are available as supplements, using them in natural and raw form is quite effective.
 Along with other nutrients, these herbs are packed with antioxidant and anti-inflammatory properties, building a strong shield against pollutants.

-Some of the options in Ayurvedic herbs are:
+Some of the options in Ayurvedic herbs that may help avoid air pollution causes and effects are:

 - Ghee with turmeric